aravind-sadharani/chandraveena/src/blog/r12-bhupali/index.md

 ---
-title: "Raga Bhupali - Major Pentatonic"
+title: "Raga Bhoopali - Major Pentatonic"
 date: 2020-04-12
 image: "../../../images/ytthumb-jaunpuri.png"
-description: "Raga Bhupali is one of the oldest scales in Indian music.
-It is traditionally performed during the late-morning hours of the day, and is a popular Raga throughout India."
+description: "Raga Bhoopali is one of the oldest scales in Indian music.
+It is traditionally performed during the late-evening hours of the day, and is a popular Raga throughout India."
 ---

 <you-tube videoid="rp7_DZzH5nA"></you-tube>
 <br>

 Raga Bhupali / Bhoopali / Bhoop / Bhopali / Mohanam as it is variously called is one of the oldest scales in Indian music.
 It is a *Audava* or a pentatonic scale.
 It is also known as the Major Pentatonic scale in western music.
 This scale is also found in traditional music of Chinese/Japanese origin.
-The beauty of this scale also lies in the fact that every *Murchhana* (also known as Greha Bheda / scale change / mode) gives rise to another well known pentatonic scale.
+An interesting aspect of this scale lies in the fact that every *Murchhana* (also known as Greha Bheda or scale change) gives rise to another well known pentatonic scale.
 Lets look at these scales below.

-Main Raga: Raga Bhupali: Scale: Sa Re Ga Pa Dha (Please see below in Program Notes for nomenclature definition).
+Main Raga: Raga Bhoopali: Scale: Sa Re Ga Pa Dha (Please see below in Program Notes for nomenclature definition).
 First Greha Bheda: Re Ga Pa Dha Sa.
 Transposing this to Sa, we get Sa Re ma Pa ni - Madhmadh / Madhyamadi / Madhyamavati Second Greha Bheda: Ga Pa Dha Sa Re.
 Transposing this to Sa, we get Sa ga ma dha ni - Malkauns/Hindolam Third Greha Bheda: Pa Dha Sa Re Ga.
 Transposing this to Sa, we get Sa Re ma Pa Dha - Shuddha Saveri / Durga